grayback90/grayback90.github.io/README.md

 # Website
-Private Website
+Resumeé Website

 Info:
 ----
-This is the code for my private Website.
+This is the code for my resumeé Website.
 It is to display some of my work and other stuff.
 On the main focus it is to practice my skills with web development.